…with Feldenkrais Awareness Through Movement

 Over these next workshops I will be exploring in depth what I feel Feldenkrais has to contribute to the Integrative/Functional Medicine revolution taking place in the West.

-To be clear, all Feldenkrais classes address these issues, however this time I want to make that so clear that you will find you can easily explain what you are learning in class to friends and family – when you feel better after Feldenkrais – and most people do! – we practitioners want you to be able to tell others what you have been doing, and how and why it works!
-Of course, when you fully understand what strategies you are learning and why, you can more easily use them in ways that will enable you to move better, feel better, and be better, every day.
+I intend to make the way Feldenkrais works so clear that you will find you can easily explain what you are learning in class to your friends and family.
+When you feel better after Feldenkrais – and most people feel better after their first class or workshop – we practitioners want you to be able to tell others what you have been doing, and how and why it works!
+Of course, when you fully understand what strategies you are learning and why, you can more easily use them in ways that will enable you to move better, feel better, and be better, every day of your life.

 Many of us are so used to living in a state of compulsive muscular resistance that we cannot remember what moving with ease feels like.
 In these Art Of Allowing Workshops you will be learning to stop bracing yourself against the unpredictabilities of life, to stop holding yourself down, like a cork held underwater, and instead to let yourself bob up to the surface and enjoy the sensation of floating effortlessly, carried along easily by a skeleton that can move freely, unimpeded by unconscious constraints.
 With the adaptable strategies of Feldenkrais we unravel these unconscious muscular tensions using carefully designed movement sequences – not exercises, much more like the explorations and playful discoveries of the developing toddler – as a very natural way to lower muscular effort throughout the whole self, but the long-term aim is greater ease in every aspect of life.
 Every time you can catch yourself in the act of tensing back up again, you learn a little more about yourself, your true feelings, and your suppressed desires.
 Once you start to get a handle on what is making you so resistant and wary and armoured against those around you, then it becomes possible to begin to truly renew yourself.